JankariTech/blog/src/assets/RestApi/rest-api.md

 Within the field of web development, APIs, or application programming interfaces, are essential for facilitating communication across various software components.
 Because of its simplicity, scalability, and statelessness, REST (Representational State Transfer) APIs stand out among the other types of APIs.
 In this blog, we will dive into basics of building a REST API.

 ## What is a REST API?
-REST, or Representational State Transfer, serves as an architectural approach for creating networked apps.
+REST (Representational State Transfer), serves as an architectural approach for creating networked apps.
 It operates via a stateless client-server communication system.
 In this model, clients and servers exchange representations of resources identified by URLs.
 Access is facilitated through standard HTTP methods such as GET, POST, PUT, DELETE, and others.

 ### Key Principles of REST
 1. **Stateless**: Every client request to the server must include all necessary information for comprehension and processing.
 The server should not retain any data about the client's latest HTTP request.

 2. **Client-Server Architecture**: The client handles the user interface and experience, while the server manages request processing and resource management.

-3. **Cacheable**: Responses from the server can be cached by the client.
-This can improve performance by reducing the load on the server and decreasing client-server interactions.
+3. **Cacheable**: Clients can cache responses from the server, enhancing performance by reducing the server load and minimizing client-server interactions.

-4. **Uniform Interface**: Clients can cache responses from the server, enhancing performance by reducing the server load and minimizing client-server interactions.
+4. **Uniform Interface**: The API has a consistent interface, which simplifies the architecture and enhances visibility of interactions.

 ## REST API Architecture
 REST APIs utilize a client-server architecture, communicating over HTTP.
 The client sends requests to the server, which processes them and sends back responses.
 Communication is stateless, requiring each client request to contain all necessary information for processing.